loicland/point-cloud-regularization/README.md

-# point-cloud-regularization
+## point-cloud-regularization

-A structured optimization framework for spatially regularizing point clouds classification, with Matlab interface Loic Landrieu 2017
+A structured optimization framework for spatial regularization and segmentation of point clouds, with Matlab interface Loic Landrieu 2017

+#Regularization:

-Based on the article:
+Based on:

 A structured regularization framework for spatially smoothing semantic labelings of 3D point clouds.
 Landrieu, L., Raguet, H., Vallet, B., Mallet, C., & Weinmann, M. (2017).

 This framework propose a set of methods for spatialy regularizing semantic labelings on a point cloud.
 As mentioned in the paper above, 4 fidelity functions and 3 regularizers are proposed.

+#Segmentation:

+Based on:

+Weakly supervised segmentation-aided classification of urban scenes from 3D LiDAR point clouds.
+Guinard, S., & Landrieu, L. In ISPRS 2017

+Fast segmentation of point clouds with L0-cut pursuit.

 ## DEPENDENCIES: